-THOM DOMBKOWSKI (1992, now deceased): He was a leader in conceiving and organizing Chicago House and Social Service Agency, where he also was principal fundraiser and eventually executive director.
+THOM DOMBKOWSKI (1992, now deceased): He was a leader in conceiving and organizing Chicago House and Social Service Agency, where he also was main fundraiser and then executive director.
 He also conceived the Chicago Gay and Lesbian Hall of Fame and brought it to fruition while a member of the city Advisory Council on Gay and Lesbian Issues.
 Born in 1950, he died in 2006 of complications from AIDS.
+KATHERINE "KIT" DUFFY (2008): In 1984 she was appointed by then-Mayor Harold Washington as his liaison to Chicago's gay and lesbian communities, the city's first such position.
+Then she became the AIDS Foundation of Chicago's first executive director.
+After Washington died in 1987, she took part in 1988's successful effort to pass a historic city ordinance against sexual-orientation discrimination.
+Inducted as a Friend of the Community, she remains an ardent advocate.